cwt/neosqlite/documents/ADVANCED_INDEX_AWARE_OPTIMIZATION.md

 ## Overview

 The Advanced Index-Aware Optimization feature enhances NeoSQLite's query execution by leveraging existing indexes to improve performance.
-This feature is part of the #9 enhancement in the JSON_EACH() Enhancement Roadmap and is now fully implemented with active optimization capabilities.
+This feature is part of the #9 enhancement in the JSON_EACH() Enhancement Roadmap and has been ✅ COMPLETED with active optimization capabilities.

 ## How It Works